 In August 2013, FCP hired Drexel University’s School of Public Health to independently evaluate the foundation’s grant making efforts.
 The survey was designed to assess grantees’ experiences and perceptions as well as the impact of grant(s) on grantees’ work.
 Drexel completed the study through a quantitative online survey and qualitative interviews.
 Results from this study can be viewed here:

-Partnership in Youth Services Luncheon
+Partnership YeS Luncheon

 Board of Directors

-Tracy Pasternak Willis, M.A., LPC, Chair
+Tracy Pasternak Willis, M.A., LPC - Chair

 Regional Director of Business Development